Summary of our market study

-At the forefront are France's museums, a constellation of over 8,000 institutions that range from the iconic Louvre, housing timeless masterpieces such as the Mona Lisa, to specialized establishments like the Musée d'Orsay, which offers an unrivaled collection of Impressionist art.
-These repositories of history and art not only preserve the cultural treasures of yesteryear but also stimulate contemporary creation and thought through modern installations and avant-garde exhibitions.
+At the forefront are France's museums, a constellation of more than 8,000 institutions ranging from the iconic Musée du Louvre, home to timeless masterpieces such as themasterpieces such as the Mona Lisa, to specialized institutions like the Musée d'Orsay, with its unrivalled collection of Impressionist art.
+These repositories of history and art not only preserve the cultural treasures of yesteryear, they also stimulate contemporary creation and thought with modern installations and avant-garde exhibitions.

 • Festivals